mahedee/articles/how-to-AI-Bot-With-LUIS.md

 ![alt text](https://github.com/mahedee/Articles/raw/master/img/BOT002.png "Version Selector for LUIS")

+* Copy the response data and Store it in a new JSON Configuration File.
+## Step6: Generating Cognitive Model
-* Copy the response data and Store it in a new JSON Configuration File of your application.
-Hence the main application stands for ASP .NET Core, I recommend about storing this file in sub directory [named CognitiveModels] of main project.
+* Copy the JSON Configuration file and store it inside your Visual Studio project file.
+Hence the main application stands for ASP .NET Core, I recommend about storing this file in a sub directory [named CognitiveModels/LUISModels] of main project.
 * Run DOT NET CLI on this directory and hit

 ```LUISGen .\ [nameofapp].json -cs LUIS.[namewanted_as_cs] –o```